Claire Hilbert, writing on Poignant Topics with an Upbeat Vibe

 Formative Years

-She went on to apply her love of words and language wherever possible while building her experience in a variety of jobs and activities.
-In high school, she became involved with her school newspaper.
-After college she managed to fuel her travel bug tendencies by engaging with several international airlines plus by living overseas thanks to work opportunities.
-Concurrently and henceforth, she has supplied op-ed type articles, essays and reporting to newspapers and publications, including her first paid piece, for a Japanese magazine, depicting what it was like working as an expat in Tokyo (where she taught English for several years).
-Before long she was flipping between languages, modeling after her more experienced European counterparts.
+Applying her love of words and language wherever possible, she built her experience in a variety of jobs and activities.
+In high school, she joined her school newspaper.
+After college, she fueled her travel bug by working at home and abroad for international airline companies and overseas as an English instructor.
+She has supplied op-ed articles, essays and reporting to newspapers and periodicals.
+Her first paid piece was for a Japanese magazine and depicted her experience working as an expat in Tokyo, where she resided for several years.
+Soon, modeling after her dexterous European counterparts, she mastered flipping between languages.

 Influencial Aspects

-Ms. Hilbert credits family influences like having an open and curious mind, an adventuring spirit and an affinity for languages for leading her to her lifelong love of writing.
-Her birth in Germany, an exquisite student experience living with a special family in Paris’ Left Bank, and her time in Japan, followed by traveling the long way home via the Trans-Mongolian Express several months after the Velvet Revolution, all led to plenty of encounters with other curious travelers from around the world.
-Her countless travels have resulted in her varying proficiencies in French, Japanese, German, Danish and Spanish.
+Ms. Hilbert credits family influences for her having an open and curious mind, an adventuring spirit and an affinity for languages.
+Her unique concentration of experiences such as her birth abroad in Germany, living with a celebrated family in Paris’ Left Bank, coming of age in Japan, and traveling home solo via the Trans-Mongolian Express shortly after the Velvet Revolution connected her with extraordinary individuals from around the world and spawned her becoming the world citizen she is today.
+She has various proficiency in the French, Japanese, German, Danish and Spanish languages and cultures.

 Zeroing in on the Writing

-Eventually, upon her return to the States, she supported herself temporarily in a variety of international companies in NYC while re-acclimating to American life.
-During this time she hosted an exposé-style column entitled “First Hand” for a United Nations newspaper called The Earth Times.
-From there, her writing has evolved to ever more creative literary pursuits, especially once she realized just how much truths can be adequately conveyed in a variety of writing styles and genres.
+Upon her eventual return to the United States, she supported herself temporarily by working for various international companies in NYC.
+During this reacclimation period, she hosted an exposé-style column entitled “First Hand” for a United Nations newspaper called The Earth Times.
+Her writing has continually evolved, encompassing ever more creative literary pursuits.
+A treasured aspect of writing, she has realized, is seeing just how much truths can be adequately conveyed in a variety of writing styles and genres.

 Learning to “steal the time”

-Ms. Hilbert wrote her first novel, the YA book entitled Jump Rope Girl, over about a 12-year period.
-During that time she raised her children, taught French at her kitchen table, enjoyed competitive league tennis with her husband, developed small but charming gardens surrounding her home, and was locally active volunteering in the schools (e.g., teaching Writing Workshops to Elementary schoolchildren) and in building sustainability efforts for what became a successful NYS effort to reduce the excessive use of single-use plastic bags.
-Occasionally, she sang onstage in area venues, often in French!
-In short, as a writing instructor once explained one must do sometimes, she had to “steal the time” to fit in her writing.
+Ms. Hilbert wrote her YA novel, Jump Rope Girl, over a 12-year period while raising her children, teaching French at her kitchen table, enjoying competitive league tennis with her husband, and developing charming gardens surrounding her home.
+She actively volunteered in local schools (e.g., teaching writing workshops) and in sustainability efforts for what became a successful NYS effort to reduce excessive use of single-use plastic bags.
+She also sang on stage (often in French) in area venues.
+A writing instructor once explained one must “steal the time” in order to fit in the writing; this method is how she operates in the name of her craft.
+She is thrilled to be sharing her latest published work, a collection of her simple haiku writings entitled Another Fine Day, with readers in today’s complex world.

 The Bigger Story

-There’s a whole big story (of course) on how her journey led her to this point, and how her novel came to be, its iterations over time, what inspired it, and how much she learned just by writing it.
-If you want, invite her to visit your organization or book club and she can tell you more about it.
+There’s a whole big story (of course) on how her journey led her to this point, how her novel and haiku collection each came to be, their iterations over time, what inspired them, and how her work inspires her to write more.
+Invite her to visit your organization or book club and she can tell you more about it.

 Honing Her Craft

-Ms. Hilbert has honed her writing craft through studies at the Yale Writers’ Workshop, the Sarah Lawrence College Writing Institute and the Hudson Valley Writers’ Center.
-She lives with her husband, two sons and two cats in a sweet village along the Hudson River in Northern Westchester, a region she’s called home for more than 20 years.
+Ms. Hilbert believes community in is key to good writing.
+She has honed her writing craft through coursework at the Yale Writers’ Workshop, the Sarah Lawrence College Writing Institute and the Hudson Valley Writers’ Center, not far from her home in the Hudson River Valley, a place she’s called home for more than 20 years and where she lives with her husband, two sons and two cats.

 To check out some samples of what she’s been up to, click here.